-The employers you contact in your outreach efforts may be eligible for tax incentives.
+The employers you contact in your outreach efforts may result in your business being eligible for tax incentives.
 Visit the following guides for more information:

 - Employer Incentives for Hiring People with Disabilities: Federal Tax Incentives At-A-Glance – This fact sheet offers basic information about national hiring incentives for employers who recruit people with disabilities.

-- The Hire Gauge – This online calculator assists employers in calculating the benefits their business may be eligible for based on recruiting people with disabilities
+- Hire Gauge – This online calculator assists employers in calculating the benefits their business may be eligible for based on recruiting people with disabilities.

 Training and Resources for Employment Services Staff